DocsUser Guide

 Workspace settings

-Under Dashboard → Settings you can change the workspace name, configure notification channels (email, webhook), manage billing, and access the Stripe customer portal to view invoices or update payment details.
+Under Dashboard → Settings you can change the workspace name, configure notification channels (email, webhook), manage billing, and open the billing portal to view invoices or update payment details.

 RoleWhat they can do